Harassment, Discrimination, Bullying, and Suicide Prevention

 Includes sexual harassment, hate violence, intimidation, cyberbullying, and suicide prevention

 The Carmel Unified School District is committed to providing a safe and inclusive environment that is free from bullying and harassment.
-This page is intended to serve as a resource to students and their families.
+This page is intended to serve as a resource to students, families and staff.

 Who is the district's Title IX Coordinator and Complaint Officer?